 This incredible sea of information can obviously also be used in a wrong or hostile way.
 If used in the military, they allow you to identify enemy settlements (or refugees to be repressed) much more easily.
 Communities of persecuted people would be persecuted even more precisely, surgically, ruthlessly.

-While the images have a resolution of three meters and technically still do not allow you to clearly see a face or the license plate of a car, it is clear that the concerns and doubts for privacy are enormous.
-By triangulating satellite images with other data such as those from cell phones, the possibility that this 'omniscient eye' can identify anyone in real time and anywhere on the planet is more than a hypothesis, and not a little disturbing.
+Although the images have a resolution of three meters and technically do not yet allow us to clearly see a face or a car license plate, it is clear that the concerns and doubts about privacy are enormous.
+By triangulating satellite images with other data such as cell phone data, the possibility that this 'omniscient eye' can identify anyone in real time and anywhere on the planet is more than a hypothesis, and quite disturbing.

 The response of the companies recalls that at the dawn of search engines and social networks.
-I can summarize it with "we do not want to abuse these data, we just want to make them more accessible to everyone and in a democratic way".
+I can summarize it with “We don't want to abuse this data, we just want to make it more accessible to everyone and in a democratic way”.